TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default App;
 ~~~

 Now it's time to add the router!
 There's a couple of ways of defining our app's routes, but in **React Router v6.7.0 or higher**, it is recommended to add routes as objects.

+Let us install the React Router package:

+`npm install react-router-dom`

 Add the following to `root.js`, we will talk about what is happening in a little bit.

 ~~~jsx
 import React from "react";